 B. Non-exempt Domestic Use General Permits

 This provision authorizes the production of a specified amount of groundwater for Domestic Use, as defined in these Rules, for certain Existing and New Domestic-Use Wells that serve a single household and that exceed the applicable daily production capacity limitation for Exempt Use, under certain conditions and limitations.
-Non-exempt Domestic Use (NDU) wells that may be permitted under the NDU General Permit are subject to the specific conditions and requirements of this Rule section and also the general conditions and requirements of Rule 3.5(A).
+Non-exempt Domestic Use (NDU) wells that may be permitted under the NDU General Permit are subject to the specific conditions and requirements of this Rule section and also to the general conditions and requirements of Rule 3.5(A).

 (1) New NDU Wells are not authorized for production in the Upper Trinity Aquifer Management Zone in either Area 1 or 2, or within 1500 feet of a well that is owned or operated by a Retail Public Utility’s or other public water supply’s well that is located in the same Aquifer Management Zone as the proposed New NDU Well.